 - Kilauea: Hunter Gatherer, Aloha Exchange and Oskar’s Boutique

-- Kapaa: Shipwrecked, Kiko, Work It Out and Curious
+- Kapaa: Shipwrecked, Kiko, and Work It Out

 - South and West